 In conclusion, chaos synchronization conditions with optical feedback in QDLEDs are discussed.
-In all methods coupling, the optical coupling phases and the mismatching strengths a critical role for the synchronizability.
+In all methods coupling, the optical coupling phases and the mismatching strengths play а critical role for the signals synchronizability.
 The condition of the lineup corresponds to specific interference conditions, so the signals of both QDLEDs should interfere in such a way that each QDLED receives the same output signal, relative to its own phase.
 This agrees to the presence of an identical complete synchronization.
 During interference, the effective of phases may be similar to mismatches in the coupling strengths.
-Further, a kind of measurement different synchronization phenomenon as reported.
+Further, a different kind of measurement the synchronization phenomenon as reported.
 This method allows measuring the mismatch between the coupled systems.
 In this work, overall synchronization states were achieved by controlling and adjusting the states of the two coupled systems such as setting delay time and coupling strength while keeping the injection current steady.
-Moreover, we have realized theoretical synchronization in terms of the chaos synchronization residue and coherence of response times, measured interacting QDLEDs units.
+Moreover, we have realized theoretical synchronization in terms of the chaos synchronization residue and coherence of the response times. measured between interacting QDLEDs units.
 From both the chaos synchronization residue and coherence have been evaluated what revealed the symmetric and asymmetric increase in its value as the coupling strength was modulated.